Potbelly stove

 A potbelly stove is a cast-iron, coal-burning or wood-burning stove that is cylindrical with a bulge in the middle.
-The name is derived from the resemblance of the stove to a fat man's pot belly.
+The name is derived from the resemblance of the stove to a fat person's pot belly.
 Potbelly stoves were used to heat large rooms and were often found in train stations or one-room schoolhouses.
 The flat top of the stove allows for cooking food or heating water.